data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/drive.md

       Needed only if you want use SA instead of interactive login.

       Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+   --drive-shared-with-me
+      Only show files that are shared with me.

+      Instructs rclone to operate on your "Shared with me" folder (where Google Drive lets you access the files and folders others have shared with you).

+      This works both with the "list" (lsd, lsl, etc.) and the "copy" commands (copy, sync, etc.), and with all other commands too.

+   --drive-size-as-quota
+      Show sizes as storage quota usage, not actual size.

+      Show the size of a file as the storage quota used.
+This is the current version plus any older versions that have been set to keep forever.

+      **WARNING**: This flag may have some unexpected consequences.

+      It is not recommended to set this flag in your config - the recommended usage is using the flag form --drive-size-as-quota when doing rclone ls/lsl/lsf/lsjson/etc only.

+      If you do use this flag for syncing (not recommended) then you will need to use --ignore size also.

    --drive-skip-checksum-gphotos
       Skip MD5 checksum on Google photos and videos only.